Query Options Reference

 The effect of this setting may influence total query runtime by restricting work to a subset of query peers.
 For a systematic approach to separating query resources, see also Query pools.

-Default is 0; the query head distributes across all available peers to maximize parallel processing.
+Default is 0.
+The query head distributes work across all available peers to maximize parallel processing.

 hdx_query_pool_name